Jackson Women's Health Organization: Legal challenges

 Mississippi politicians, including Governor Phil Bryant, attempted to close JWHO with TRAP laws since 2012, when Bryant signed a law requiring doctors who perform abortions to have admitting privileges at a local hospital.
 This was problematic for JWHO, because neither of its two doctors who performed abortions had such privileges.
 In response to the law, JWHO filed for a restraining order to allow them to remain open temporarily.
 On Sunday, July 1, 2012, a federal judge granted them this order, preventing enforcement of the law until at least July 11, 2012.

 In 2013, Derzis told ABC News that both of JWHO's doctors lived out-of-state and flew in every week to work there.
 In April 2013, Judge Daniel Porter Jordan III issued a ruling blocking part of the law that would have closed JWHO.

 In 2014, a divided panel of judges on the United States Court of Appeals for the Fifth Circuit issued a decision blocking Mississippi from using the law to close JWHO.
-In a statement accompanying the ruling, Judge E. Grady Jolly wrote that, "Mississippi may not shift its obligation to respect the constitutional rights of its citizen to another state".
+In a statement accompanying the ruling, Judge E. Grady Jolly wrote that, "Mississippi may not shift its obligation to respect the constitutional rights of its citizens to another state".
 In 2016, the Supreme Court refused to review the 2014 decision, thereby allowing it to stand.